weewx/weewx/docs_src/custom/json-generator.md

         <td>The interval of that finer grid.
 Default:
         <span class="code">900</span>.
 Ignored unless it is finer than
         <span class="code">resolution</span>.</td></tr>
+    <tr><td class="first_col">raw_days</td>
+        <td>How many days also get a file of the station's own readings, one per day.
+        Default: 0, meaning none.
+This is what a day view is drawn from, and the only tier with a horizon: files past it are removed, because a raw day from last year would be a small file per plot per day, forever.</td></tr>
+    <tr><td class="first_col">raw_resolution</td>
+        <td>The interval of those files.
+Default: 0, meaning the archive interval, read
+        off a record rather than the configuration.</td></tr>
+    <tr><td class="first_col">budget</td>
+        <td>How long a report may spend building the coarser tiers, in seconds.
+        Default: 0, meaning as long as it takes.
+The cut is inside a file: one that runs out of budget is written holding what was worked out, and the next report carries on from there.
+The day tier is never deferred.
+See <em>Costs</em>
+        below.</td></tr>
     <tr><td class="first_col">rebuild</td>
         <td>How often every file is built from the whole database again instead of
         being carried forward from the copy on disk.
 Default: 0, never.
 The index is